 Uncooked meat can result in illness, and the responsibility of serving food that is safe to eat falls on the chef.
-The easiest way of cooking meat correctly is using a temperature device like a probe which will give a clear reading during the cooking process.
+Yet also you don't want to end up with something tough and unappetising.
+The easiest way of cooking meat correctly is using a temperature device like a probe thermometer which will give a clear reading during the cooking process.

-But it’s also important to understand the dangers of meat that hasn’t reached the right temperature and get some advice on the right type of meat thermometer for your kitchen.
+It's also important to understand the dangers of meat that hasn’t reached the right temperature, and get some advice on the right type of meat thermometer for your kitchen.

 Optimal meat temperatures for cooking

 The temperature of your oven won’t tell you the temperature of the inside of your meat.
 Instead it is the temperature inside your meat that will tell you how enjoyable the meat will be to eat, and importantly whether it is safe.